masihch/esp32-mqtt-dashboard/README.md

-# IOT-MQTT-Dashboards
+# IOT-MQTT-Web-Dashboards
-In this repository, I demonstrate the basic steps of controlling an ESP32.
-Using the MQTT protocol and my ready-to-use dashboard, you can turn an LED on and off from anywhere in the world.
+In this repository, I plan to provide real time smart web dashboards that work with the MQTT protocol.
+They will be available both as open source code for development and as quick access instances hosted on my servers, so you can more easily test and deploy your own projects.

--  **Global Control** ESP32 built in LED.
+-  **Global Control** from anywhere.
--  **Web Dashboard** for remotly control.
+-  **Web Dashboards** For applied projects.
--  **Use Free Public MQTT Broker** for connection.
+-  **Used Free Public MQTT Broker** for connection.
+-  **Expandable** for commercial projects.

 ## ⚙️ Requirements

 - ESP32